sidechained/TrainingTheBeagle/Tutorials/_essential/autostart.md

 * Go into the newly copied autostartExamples folder, and run the Python script found there
 `$ cd autostartExamples`
 `$ sudo python autostart.py`
-* Now look for changing values on the screen as you expose the LDR to more light
+* Now look for changing values on the screen as you expose the LDR to more light.
+The following message should appear (followed by a number) each time the sensor is polled
+`sending locally to supercollider: /light`
 * If this works, we are ready to move on to generating some basic sounds with these values

-\TODO/: mention what the expected output should be here

 #### Step 2.
 Receive Photoresistor Values in SuperCollider and Use Them to Make Sound

 In this section we will use SuperCollider to change the frequency of a sine wave in response to values coming from our photoresistor (as sent by Python).
 The SuperCollider patch we will use is called autostart.scd and can be viewed [here](./autostartExamples/autostart.scd).
-This file is already on our Beaglebone (in the autostartExamples folder which we copied across using scp command in in the previous step).
+This file is already on our Beaglebone (in the autostartExamples folder which we copied across using the 'scp' command in in the previous step).
 We will now test it alongside our previously created Python script, as follows:

 * Firstly start up jack (to enable audio)
 `$ jackd -dalsa -dhw:1,0 -p256 -n3 -s &`
 _NOTE: the '&' here ensures that jack will run as a background process_
 * Now let's start our SuperCollider patch.
-This presumes you are still in the autostartExamples folder, if not go there first
+This presumes you are still in the autostartExamples folder (if not go there first)
 `$ sclang autostart.scd &`
+* The server will boot (takes a few seconds)
 \TODO/ Q: should this command use sudo?
-\TODO/ is there any expected output here that we can look for here?
-* Once this is going, we can now run our Python script as follows `$ sudo python autostart.py`
+* Once this is up and running, we can run our Python script `$ sudo python autostart.py`
-* All is well if you hear the frequency of a sine wave change in response to light changes at the photoresistor.
+* If all is well, messages from Python should start be received and displayed on screen and you should be able to hear the frequency of a sine wave change in response to light changes at the photoresistor.

 _NOTE: if you find the above process confusing, you can always ssh into the beaglebone from two separate terminal windows and run the jack and sclang commands in one, and the python commands in the other_
 _NOTE: if you make mistakes in the above process, you may need to kill processes in order to be able to start again.
-To get back to a clean slate, try:
+To get back to a clean slate, try_:
 `$ pkill python`
 `$ pkill sclang`
 `$ pkill jackd`
-* If all else fails, reboot the system:
+…and if all else fails, reboot the system:
 `$ sudo reboot`

 #### Step 3.
 Create a Shell Script to Automate the Process of Starting Jack, SuperCollider and Python